Limpanfx/Project-ALL/Anime and manga/Characters/README.md

 One-Punch Man Threat Level:
 Now, imagine “Character” suddenly appeared in the world of One-Punch Man and wanted to cause trouble!
 Based on their powers, what threat level would the Hero Association give them?
 Would they be a Wolf, Tiger, Demon, Dragon, or even God level threat?
 Please explain why you think they would fit that level.
 Use the evidence from their powers and stats  to back up your answer.

+Text:
+Please use as little text as possible, I want a deep analysis and not an essay.
 ```